SoftBank's Son says Sprint can grow on its own but merger door still open

 SoftBank reported on Monday a 21 percent rise in second-quarter operating profit as the value of its technology investments grew.

-Profit for the July-September quarter rose to 395.6 billion yen ($3.46 billion) from 328.1 billion yen a year earlier.
-Excluding profit from the Vision Fund, income would have fallen 4 percent.
+Profit for the July-September quarter rose to 395.6 billion yen ($3.5 billion) from 328.1 billion yen a year earlier.
+Excluding profit from the Vision Fund segment, income would have fallen 4 percent.

+In the six months through September the Vision Fund segment posted operating income of 186.2 billion yen.

 SoftBank shares closed down 2.6 percent in Tokyo on Monday.
 The benchmark Nikkei 225 index closed flat.